One Lord, One Faith, One Baptism

 The scriptural mode of baptism is immersion, and is only for those who have fully repented, having turned from their sins and a love of the world.
 Water baptism must be administered by a minister of the true Gospel and of sound doctrine in obedience to the Word of God and in the name of Jesus Christ, according to the Acts of the Apostles; 2:38; 8:16; 10:48; 19:5, thus obeying and fulfilling Matthew 28:19.
 HOLY SPIRIT BAPTISM John the Baptist, in Matthew 3:11, said “… He shall baptize you with the Holy Ghost.”
 Jesus, in Acts 1:5, said, “… ye shall be baptized with the Holy Ghost not many days hence.”
 Luke tells us in Acts 2:4, “… and they were all filled with the Holy Ghost and began to speak with other tongues, (languages) as the Spirit gave them utterance.”
 The terms “baptized with the Holy Ghost,” “filled with the Holy Ghost,” and the “gift of the Holy Ghost,” are synonymous terms which are interchangeable in the Bible.

 APOSTOLIC DOCTRINE OF NEW BIRTH

-The basic and fundamental doctrine of Lakota Native American Outreach shall be the Bible standard of full salvation, which is repentance, baptism in water by immersion in the name of Jesus Christ for the remission of sins, and the baptism of the Holy Ghost with evidence of speaking in tongues (Acts 2:4, 38; John 3:5).
+The basic and fundamental doctrine of Lakota Native American Outreach shall be the Bible standard of full salvation, “Repent and be baptized every one of you in the name of Jesus Christ for the remission of sins, and ye shall receive the gift of the Holy Ghost.”
+(Acts 2 :38)